 - Configure SSL verification options if needed

-SSL Verification: You may need to disable SSL verification if your Kubernetes API server uses a self-signed certificate or if the certificate’s hostname doesn’t match the URL you’re using to access it.
+SSL Verification: You may need to disable SSL verification if your Kubernetes API server uses a self-signed certificate or an in-cluster CA. For Gateway auth with

 Create a Service Account